-WDR (): Turn on to make both bright and dark areas of the image visible.

-Local contrast \bigcirc : Use the slider to adjust the contrast of the image.
+WDR : Turn on to make both bright and dark areas of the image visible.Local contrast : Use the slider to adju ust the contrast of the image.
 A higher value makes the contrast higher between dark and light areas.

-Tone mapping U: Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to zero, only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.
+Tone mapping : Use slider to adjust the amount of tone mapping that is applied to the image.
+If the value is set to zero, only the standard game correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image. the